-Former President Who Brought Direct Elections to Taiwan Dies - Up News Info
+Former president who brought direct elections to Taiwan dies - Up News Info

 Lee himself backed away from wanting a formal declaration of independence for Taiwan, insisting it already was, given the island was not Chinese Communist-controlled.

-In 2012, he backed independence-minded candidate Tsai Ing-wen of the DPP, who lost to the Nationalists’ Ma Ying-jeou, an avatar of closer ties between China and Taiwan.
+In 2012, he backed independence-minded candidate Tsai of the DPP, who lost to Ma, an avatar of closer ties between China and Taiwan.

 Tsai ran again and was elected in 2016, upping tensions again with China.
 Lee was ailing by that and played little role in the election.
 Tsai won re-election this year by a healthy margin over her Nationalist challenger.